Sizwe780/azora-os/azora-oracle/README.md

 ## License

-See LICENSE file in the root directory.
+This project is licensed under the AZORA PROPRIETARY LICENSE - see the LICENSE file for details.